abdoullfurya/Gmaps/README.md

 # Gmaps
-A react app built on the google api
-Users are able to input the name of any location and its coordinates and location on map will be shown
+A react app that allows users to enter a location in the search bar and the app searches and displays entered location on the map

+Technologies Used:
+- HTML
+- CSS
+- Javasrcipt
+- React
+- Integrated map using Google Maps API